moby/moby/docs/reference/logging/overview.md

 * `local6`
 * `local7`

-The `syslog-tag` specifies a tag that identifies the container's syslog messages.
-By default, the system uses the first 12 characters of the container id.
-To override this behavior, specify a `syslog-tag` option
+By default, Docker uses the first 12 characters of the container ID to tag log messages.
+Refer to the [log tag option documentation](/reference/logging/log_tags/) for customizing the log tag format.

-## Specify journald options
+## journald options

 The `journald` logging driver stores the container id in the journal's `CONTAINER_ID` field.
 For detailed information on working with this logging driver, see [the journald logging driver](/reference/logging/journald/) reference documentation.

-## Specify gelf options
+## gelf options

 The GELF logging driver supports the following options:

     --log-opt gelf-address=udp://host:port
-    --log-opt gelf-tag="database"
+    --log-opt tag="database"

 The `gelf-address` option specifies the remote GELF server address that the driver connects to.
 Currently, only `udp` is supported as the transport and you must